WMGM (FM): History

 From 1980 to 1982, Rock 104 went live with "McNally in the Morning" with Program Director/Chief Engineer Tommy "Tom" McNally, and then all of a sudden WMGM FM went 100% live in November 1982 with Mike Boyle, music director Mark DiDia, Russell "Russ" Egan, Karen "K.C."
 Chamberlain, Eric Johnson, Jim Spector, Rona Richman, Johnny Russell, Al Horner, Tom Sappie, Patrick DeMarco, Kathy Knoll, Al Branca, with Marlon Barrow, and Donna Richards.
 WMGM FM's power was officially increased to 50,000 watts in 1985 with a higher tower, but management declares that "Rock 104 WMGM" was a thing of the past and it was time to evolve, so the station was renamed "104/MGM" in 1986.

 On October 5, 1987, WMGM-FM was switched into a CHR/CR hybrid format, with Little Lies by Fleetwood Mac as their first song after the switch.
 As their new switch takes place, new jocks joined WMGM including Ellis B. "Bruce The Bear" Feaster, John and Ken, and "The Mudman", the station went fully fledged CHR as "104/MGM, The Hottest Hits" A short time later, in August 1991, WMGM became "Sunny 104," with an adult contemporary format, which evolved into a 1970s format by 1995, with "Classic Hits 103.7" being used by February 1997.

 In February 2000, WMGM became "103.7 The Shark" with a classic rock format.

-Both Barbara "Barb" Larue and Sean Patrick have been in the market for 10+ years on several rock stations.
+On August 17, 2011, The Shark became "103.7 WMGM Rocks" with a mainstream rock format programmed by market vet Paul Kelly.
+This remains the station's current format.
+The station's on-air staff includes Matt Murray, Sean Patrick, Moon, Lauren, Rich Russo and Tommy T-Bone.
+WMGM is also the South Jersey home to the Dave & Mahoney Show, Skratch N Sniff and Full Metal Jackie.

-On August 17, 2011, The Shark became "103.7 WMGM Rocks" with a Mainstream Rock format.
-The station's on-air staff includes Matt Murray, Sean Patrick, Moon, April, and Lauren.
+In March 2024 WMGM underwent several signal improvements however the station's signal remains directional to protect WNNJ.